Real-World Humanoid Locomotion with Reinforcement Learning

 Transformers have proven to be effective in the realm of in-context learning, where a model's behavior can be dynamically adjusted based on the information present in its context window.
-Unlike gradient-based methods that require fine-tuning on task-specific data samples and explicit state estimation methods that rely on pre-defined state spaces, Transformers can learn in-context, providing them with the flexibility to handle diverse inputs.
+Unlike gradient-based methods that require fine-tuning on task-specific data samples, transformers can learn in-context, providing them with the flexibility to handle diverse inputs.